 Portfolio Pumping and Managerial Structure

 Using U.S. equity mutual fund data, we show that portfolio pumping – an illegal trading activity that artificially inflates year-end and quarter-end portfolio returns – is more pronounced among single-managed than team-managed funds.
-The magnitude of return inflation by team-managed funds is 45% lower compared to single-managed funds at year-ends.
-In addition, portfolio pumping decreases as team size increases.
-These results are mainly driven by peer effects among teams and, in some cases, amplified by less convex flows – performance relation in team-managed funds.
-Our findings are robust to differences in fund governance, manager career concerns, local networks, fund-family policies, and regulation changes.
+The return inflation by team-managed funds is 45% lower than by single-managed funds at year-ends.
+Also, portfolio pumping decreases as team size increases.
+These results are driven by peer effects among teams and, in some cases, amplified by less convex flows – performance relation in team-managed funds.
+Our findings are robust to differences in fund governance, manager career concerns, local networks, fund-family policies, and the SEC enforcement.

 Keywords: Fund performance; Peer monitoring; Monetary incentives; Securities regulation